-Nevertheless, the Lord, in love, wants to warn us urgently of the sins that exclude us from Heaven.
+Nevertheless, the Lord, in love, wants to warn us urgently of the sins that can most commonly exclude us from Heaven.
 In reading from the lists that follow, avoid adopting a legalistic mentality.
 Take them to heart and allow them to become part of your daily moral reflection.
 The Lord warns us in love that sin is a serious matter.
 Even smaller sins, unattended to, begin to grow like a cancer and can ultimately kill us spiritually.

 Be serious about them.
 Do not buy into the deception that sin is a trivial matter.
 God loves us, and because He loves us He warns us that unrepentant sin is serious and can rob our hearts of the desire for Him, for Heaven, and for the good things awaiting us there.